-a Subject to standing orders to the contrary or in respect of matters which are confidential, a councillor may, for the purpose of his/her official (approved) duties (but not otherwise), inspect any document in the possession of the council or a committee or a sub-committee, and request a copy for the same purpose.
-The minutes of meetings of the Council, its committees or sub-committees shall be available for inspection by Councillors.
+a Subject to standing orders to the contrary or in respect of matters which are confidential, a councillor may, for the purpose of their official (approved) duties (but not otherwise), inspect any document in the possession of the council or a committee or a sub-committee, and request a copy for the same purpose.
+The minutes of meetings of the council, its committees or sub-committees shall be available for inspection by councillors.